bladeacer/ObsiThemeRef/docs/index.md

 For reference, take a look at [the criteria example](./reference-criteria/index.md#criteria-example) provided.

-### Theme x has a score that is too low or high, how do I suggest changes?
+### Theme x has outdated or inaccurate information, how do I suggest changes?
 Open a GitHub Discussion directly at the theme's page from this site.

 ### Project Status